Winter without skis

 Skeikampen is a family-friendly ski resort located just three hours from Oslo and 35 minutes from Lillehammer.

-Ice fishing and cross-country skiing are popular winter activities in Innherred.
+Cross-country skiing, snowshoeing, ice fishing and dog sledding are popular winter activities in Innherred.

 Winter in Arendal Region is beautiful, and there is a calm atmosphere for you to enjoy.